ivre/ivre/doc/DOCKER.md

 # Using Vagrant #

-If you already manage your Docker containers using [Vagrant](https://www.vagrantup.com/), or if you want to git it a try, you can use it to get the images, prepare and run the containers.
+If you already manage your Docker containers using [Vagrant](https://www.vagrantup.com/), or if you want to give it a try (or if you are not running a Linux system and want to use Docker anyway), you can use it to get the images, prepare and run the containers.

 You'll need a recent version of Vagrant (at least 1.6), since Docker providers do not exist in prior versions.